MohdAli21/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 This task provides **practical experience in machine learning, data analysis, and model deployment**, making it highly valuable for those interested in data science and artificial intelligence.

+ # ***This histogram shows the distribution of final grades (G3) among students, helping identify common grade ranges and overall performance trends.***